- Myth #1: Everyone at university knows the basics of Christianity and its value

 It was amazing to discover how opening up about something deeply personal helped me reach a level of friendship that I never could have experienced otherwise.
 The degree of spiritual openness varied, but many of my peers were more open to talk than I was willing to take initiative.

 I was intimidated by anyone who had strong beliefs or lifestyles that were different from mine.
 At times I felt tempted to compromise my faith.
 I was envious of the social acceptance of the party scene, attracted to the pleasure of sex and romance, and longed for the status of good grades.
-These were all areas that seemed to offer me my place on campus.
+These were all areas that seemed to offer me a place on campus.
 But none of them worked for me.
 Perhaps my failures were the best thing for me.

 In contrast to keeping my faith quiet and keeping my distance from peers who didn’t share my beliefs, a big part of finding my place at university was speaking up and helping my peers discover Jesus.
 I discovered that I could build deeper friendships as I shared my faith.
 God stretched my ability to respect and dialogue with people that disagreed with me.